 Costs & labor

 Admission to our events costs is usually FREE, and we operate with no intention of making a profit.
 We do setup a donation-jar in most locations, as we do need some money to help cover some of the costs, such as that of food, drink and supplies (like sheets, mattresses, pillows, laundry etc.).
-If your heart and wallet permit, please support us, but even if you cannot, we do not turn away guests due to lack of funds (you can also donate via PayPal or Venmo, and most people donate about $10-20).
+If your heart and wallet permit, please support us, but even if you cannot, we do not turn away guests due to lack of funds (you can also donate via Venmo, and most people donate about $10-20).

 Want to help?

 Like many other community-based events and venues, we are 100% volunteer based, and work diligently to reduce costs (*).
 Our organizers are very adept and experienced, and so rarely require additional labor.
 However, if you’d like to help, please send us a note and we will add you to the list of potential helpers.
 We are also interested in ideas for events that the community might like.